xxfoundation/elixxir-docs/gateway_mixing.md

 Do we have appropriate decoy traffic to mimick each of the observable traffic patterns?
 Ideally all the traffic looks the same and only one type of decoy traffic is used.
 This is ideal because the client design is simple.
-Multiple traffic type can quickly complexify client design.
+Multiple traffic types can easily make the client design much more complicated.